 - Operation preferences for deployment control

-These omissions are intentional: the goal is to illustrate how stack instance deployment is wired, not provide drop-in multi-account modules.
+These omissions are intentional: the goal is to illustrate how stack instances are deployed, not provide drop-in multi-account modules.
 See the CloudFormation StackSetInstance resource reference for all available configuration options.

 Let's deploy AWS CloudFormation StackSet Instances